 Academic Honesty: All work submitted in this course must be your own.
 For the consequences of academic dishonesty, refer to the Schedule of Classes published quarterly.
 Violations will be taken seriously and are noted on student disciplinary records.
 If you are in doubt regarding any aspect of these issues as they pertain to this course, please consult with the instructor before you complete any relevant requirements of the course.
-(For more information, see the UO web site regarding academic honesty at: http://studentlife.uoregon.edu/programs/student_judi_affairs/conduct-code.htm).
+(For more information, see the UO web site regarding academic honesty at: http://studentlife.uoregon.edu/programs/student\judi\affairs/conduct-code.htm).

 Course Outline: This is only a working draft of the course outline.
 It may be revised as the term progresses.
 Dates on which particular topics are to be presented in lecture are subject to change.
-However, we will not change the dates of quizzes or exams unless absolutely necessary.
+However, we will not change the dates of the exams unless absolutely necessary.
 The official updated version of the outline will reside on the Blackboard web site.
 Updated print versions can also be obtained from the instructors or teaching assistant during normal office hours.

-Week 1: Cellular, neural, and brain anatomy; cell electrophysiology

-Week 2: Neurochemistry and neurotransmitters; neurophysiology of vision; visual perception

-Week 3: Hormones and sex; sleep and biological rhythms; learning and memory

-Week 4: Emotions (theory of emotions, processing emotions, fear, stress, aggression, etc.)
+- Week 1: Intro to biopsych/science; cellular and gross anatomy; neurophysiology/neurochemistry - Week 2: Neurophysiology/neurochemistry cont.; shotgun tour of senses; vision - Week 3: Hormones and sex; sleep and biological rhythms; learning and memory - Week 4: Emotions (theory of emotions, processing emotions, fear, stress, aggression, etc.)

-Important!
+¡Important!
 Final note: The exams will be based solely on the lecture material.
-This includes both what is in the slides and what the instructors say when fleshing out the slides.
+This includes both what is in the slides and what the instructor says when fleshing out the slides.
 Therefore, it is strongly suggested that you take good notes.
 This obviously requires your attendance to do so.
 If you anticipate not being able to attend class regularly then you may want to consider dropping the course.
-This is a 10-week course condensed into 4 weeks and contains somewhat challenging material.
+This is a 10-week course condensed into 4 weeks and contains relatively challenging material (particularly for those without a background in biology).
 We will move quickly and cover a lot of ground.
-As instructors, we will do all we can to facilitate your learning of the material, but please take note that to do well in this course it will require a significant amount of effort and diligence on your part.
-Please do not hesitate to ask questions during lecture, schedule office visits, and/or email us with any questions or needs for clarification of the material.
+As an instructor, I will do all I can to facilitate your learning of the material, but please take note that to do well in this course it will require a significant amount of effort and diligence on your part.
+Please do not hesitate to ask questions during lecture, schedule office visits, and/or email me with any questions or needs for clarification of the material.
 This is not an easy course but it is definitely possible to do well if you put forth the effort and take advantage of all resources.